flycheck/flycheck/doc/manual/extending.rst

 .. macro:: flycheck-define-checker symbol docstring &rest properties

-   Define `symbol` as new syntax checker with `docstring` and `properties`.
+   Define :var:`symbol` as new syntax checker with :var:`docstring` and :var:`properties`.

-   `docstring` provides documentation for the syntax checker.
+   :var:`docstring` provides documentation for the syntax checker.
 Use :command:`flycheck-describe-checker` to view the documentation of a syntax checker.

-   The following `properties` constitute a syntax checker.
+   The following :var:`properties` constitute a syntax checker.
    :flyc:checkprop:`:command` is mandatory.
 A syntax checker must also have either :flyc:checkprop:`:modes` or :flyc:checkprop:`:predicate`, and either :flyc:checkprop:`:error-patterns` or :flyc:checkprop:`:error-parser`.
    :flyc:checkprop:`:next-checkers` is entirely optional.